-Michael joined the U.S. Soccer Foundation Team in 2013, after four years as Program Manager for United for D.C./D.C.
+Before joining the U.S. Soccer Foundation Team in 2013, Michael spent four years as Program Manager for United for D.C./D.C.
 United.
 In that role Michael managed an after-school program that taught soccer and healthy lifestyles to primarily underserved communities in Washington, D.C.
-Previously, Michael served as Operations Manager for PeacePlayers International, in Jerusalem, Israel.
+Michael also served as the Operations Manager for PeacePlayers International, in Jerusalem, Israel from 2007-2010.
 There, he helped grow a successful program that used basketball as a tool to unite children in divided societies.
 From 2010-2013 Michael established and managed Global Game Changers, a consulting company that supported international sport-for-good initiatives.

 In his time at the Foundation, Michael has held several roles on the Programs and Expansion Teams.
-He is currently the National Program Expansion Director.
+He is currently the Senior Program Director, Soccer for Success.

-In addition to his full-time work, he is the co-author of the Urban Soccer Diploma and is the head coach of the KIPP Will Wolverines co-ed soccer team.
+In addition to his full-time work, he is the co-author of the Urban Soccer Diploma and is the head coach of the KIPP Will Wolverines co-ed soccer team near his home in Washington, D.C..
 He also enjoys writing for the Prompt, focusing on sports, current events, and culture.

 Michael holds a Bachelor of Arts degree in International Relations from SUNY New Paltz.
 He also holds a Masters Degree in International Peace and Conflict Resolution from American University.